-My son Matt needs to be in Minneapolis in ten days and after looking at the cost of flying from Omaha to MSP has decided that he will drive the 378 miles rather than pay over $800RT for an airline ticket.
+My friends needed to be in Las Vegas a few weeks ago and after looking at the cost of flying from Omaha to LAS decided that they would drive rather than pay over $1000 RT per person for a last-minute airline ticket.
 Airlines have been quietly increasing prices and I have been amazed at how high summer airfares have become.
 I think a lot of the increase in airfares is simply the fact that airplanes are very full and airlines naturally increase the prices as planes near capacity.
-I think a lot of people will be shocked if they have to take a last minute flight this summer.
-That last flight you bought for $350 might be double or triple the cost of flights between now and Labor Day.
+I think a lot of people will be shocked if they have to take a last-minute flight this summer.
+That last flight you bought for $350 might be double or triple the cost on flights between now and Labor Day.

 The decline in gas prices and increased airfares will push people to drive instead of fly this summer – Gas prices have moderated nicely in the last 6 months.
 If two or more people are traveling together then driving makes even more sense this year if you have the extra time that driving takes.
 Using Omaha as your departure city you can drive to Minneapolis in 6 hours and Chicago in 7 hours.
 Compare this to leaving home 2 hours prior to your flight to arrive at the airport, park, check-in, etc. Take the 90-minute flight (hope you are not delayed) and then wait the 30 minutes to get your bag and you have invested four hours to fly.
 Basically driving takes you only 2 additional hours if you travel to MSP or 3 additional hours if you drive to Chicago.
 With self-driving vehicles already functioning along most interstate highways, driving is becoming a much more viable option than flying for many people.